 Well, small business owner, you have a few paths you can take for funding.
 You can knock on the doors of family, friends, or investors for a little help.
-Or you can try applying for a small business loan from an online lender or a traditional bank.
+Or you can try applying for small business loans from an online lender or a traditional bank.

 If you choose to go the commercial bank route, you might have more financing options than you thought.
 Yes, banks do have notoriously tight credit for small businesses.
 But with more and more traditional banks prioritizing their relationship with small business owners, it’s worthwhile to keep these lenders on your list.

 One of the best banks for business loans to check out?
 Capital One.

 Capital One offers a variety of small business banking services through their Spark Business program.
 They don’t just offer checking and savings accounts, though.
 They also offer different kinds of Capital One small business loans.

 Use this guide to find out if any of them are the right financing solution for you.

 Capital One can give you the classic bank loans—lines of credit and term loans.
 That’s pretty standard as far as bank loans go.